 The self-supervision Kashrus system (self-supe) takes a different approach to Kosher supervision.

-You presumably are aware of the provenance of the food and utensils in your own kitchen.
-You have access to your own kitchen.
-And thus you trust your food is Kosher.
+Someone who keeps Kosher is aware of the provenance of the food and utensils in their own kitchen.
+They have access to their own kitchen.
+And thus they trust their food is Kosher.

-Peruse the premises of self-supe stores in person as well as virtually through the pictures, videos, and text on this website.
-Pepper us with your Kashrus questions.
-We welcome and encourage inquiries and investigations.
+Peruse the premises of self-supe stores in person as well as virtually through the pictures, videos, and text on the store’s website.
+Pepper the store with your Kashrus questions.
+Self-supe stores welcome and encourage inquiries and investigations.
 Find out about the food and utensils; about how the food is prepared; and about the people preparing it.
 Know as much as if you had prepared the food yourself with your own handpicked kitchen staff and carefully monitored utensils.